THE ESSENTIAL

 Practical and healthy interactions

-The researchers used an adaptation of the program from the Children’s Kindness Network founded by Ted Drier, about 38 mothers and their children aged 3 to 5.
-The program, titled “Kind Minds with Moozie”, has five short modules in which a digital cow (“Moozie”) describes creative exercises that parents can do with their children to teach them about kindness.
+The researchers used an adaptation of the program from the Children’s Kindness Network founded by Ted Drier, regarding 38 mothers and their children aged 3 to 5.
+The program, titled “Kind Minds with Moozie”, has five short modules in which a digital cow (“Moozie”) describes creative exercises that parents can do with their children to teach them regarding kindness.

 “Our goal is to encourage parents to engage in hands-on, brain-healthy interactions with their children to help them better understand each other, especially in times of stress,” said Maria Johnson, director of Youth & Family Innovations.
 “Research shows that kindness is a powerful potentiator of dynamic social engagement, which in turn is a critical component of overall brain health.”

-Surprisingly, the researchers found that the children’s empathy levels remained below average despite the noticeable improvement seen after training.
-This could be because COVID-19 safety measures have severely limited children’s normal social and emotional learning.
+Surprisingly, the researchers found that the children’s empathy levels remained below average despite the noticeable improvement seen following training.
+This might be because COVID-19 safety measures have severely limited children’s normal social and emotional learning.

 Kindness influences cognitive function